How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Comparison with last year

-Secondly, bloggers in the 5-10y bracket are earning a lot more than last year. ($5,450.90 in 2024, compared to $3,919.96 in 2023.)
+Secondly, bloggers in the 5-10y bracket are earning a lot less than they were in 2024. ($2,621.24 this year vs $5,450.90 last year.)

 This is very encouraging and shows that blogging really does reward hard work and patience.
 Blogging is certainly not dead!